spinnylights/vulkan-notes/vulkan_notes.md

 ### Implicit conversions between types

-GLSL has a variety of implicit conversions that will be performed in some cases, such during assignment.
+GLSL has a variety of implicit conversions that will be performed in some cases, such as during assignment.
 You can view the complete list at [4.1.10 "Implicit Conversions"](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.html#basic-types) in the GLSL spec.